MahdiTheGreat/FCM/README.md

 # Cost function and how to choose the optimal number of centers

-In the previous part, we said that we should continue the loop until the clusters become stable.
+In the previous part, we said we should continue the loop until the clusters become stable.
 The question that arises is what does it mean to achieve stability and why should this happen?
 The point is that the two things we are doing in the loop are minimizing the following cost function behind the scenes:

 ![image](https://github.com/MahdiTheGreat/FCM/assets/47212121/47b5773b-756f-422c-918a-a57ca355e518)